Pancreatitis in dogs

 Further diagnosis tools include x-rays and ultrasounds.
 Also, a simple biopsy will produce a conclusive result, however they are not often performed.

-Although these tests will help the veterinarian determine whether you dog does indeed have pancreatitis, oftentimes diagnosis is made by performing a simple but thorough physical examination, clinical signs and medical history.
+Although these tests will help the veterinarian determine whether you dog does indeed have pancreatitis, often diagnosis is made by performing a simple but thorough physical examination, clinical signs and medical history.

 Treatment of pancreatitis in dogs

 There is no cure as such for pancreatitis, but the condition can be managed successfully if there is early diagnosis and prompt treatment.
-Therapy may be required for a number of problems within the animal’s body, including severe infection, dehydration, malnutrition and pain.
+Therapy may be required for several of problems within the animal’s body, including infection, dehydration, malnutrition and pain.

 If your dog is diagnosed with more severe pancreatitis, he will most likely be admitted to hospital for close observation and advanced care.
 It’s likely that he will stay for around two to four days, although in some cases it can be much longer.

-The aim of hospitalisation is to make the affected animal feel comfortable and stress-free while treatments for infections and malnourishment can be properly administered.
+The aim of hospitalisation is to make the affected animal feel comfortable and stress-free while treatments can be administered intravenously.
 The following treatments may be given, depending on the severity of the condition:

 Once any inflammation to the pancreas and surrounding organs is addressed, the pancreas will usually heal itself after a number of days to weeks.
 Surgery is rare in the case of pancreatitis but associated conditions that may require surgery include bile duct obstruction, inflammation of the abdominal cavity and pancreatic abscess.